-Here are the spices: garlic powder, smoked paprika, and mustard powder.
-I highly recommend the mustard powder for a sharp kick and added depth of flavor.
-Same reason I rave about it in this ham & cheese strata!
+- Flavor: This recipe offers all the cheesiness you expect from a good macaroni and cheese recipe, but I’ve enhanced it with garlic powder, smoked paprika, and mustard powder.
+The mustard powder adds a sharp kick and added depth of flavor.
+It’s the same seasoning I rave about it in my ham & cheese strata.

 - 6 Tablespoons (86g) unsalted butter, divided